Evaluation and Optimization of Leave-one-out Cross-validation for the Lasso

 \ifx\mIncludeGuard\undfined mac/m-impl \subend{\end} \else \subend{} \fi

 \centerline{\bf Evaluation and Optimization of Leave-one-out Cross-validation for the Lasso}

 \centerline{\sl Ryan Burn}

 \begingroup \advance \leftskip by 15pt \advance \rightskip by 15pt \ninepoint {\bf Abstract.} I develop an algorithm to produce the piecewise quadratic that computes leave-one-out cross-validation for the lasso as a function of its hyperparameter.
 The algorithm can be used to find exact hyperparameters that optimize leave-one-out cross-validation either globally or locally, and its practicality is demonstrated on real-world data sets.
+I also show how the algorithm can be modified to compute approximate leave-one-out cross-validation, making it suitable for larger data sets.

 \endgroup

 \newsec{Introduction} Given observations $(\x\idx1, y\idx1)$, $\ldots$, $(\x\idx{n}, y\idx{n})$, $\x\idx{i} \in {\bbb R}^p$, $y\idx{i} \in {\bbb R}$, and a shrinkage parameter $t\ge0$, the {\it least absolute shrinkage and selection operator} (lasso) produces a solution to the optimization problem